kushagra2207/MediStatus/frontend_web/README.md

 ### API Base URL
 The API base URL is configured in individual API files.
 Default: `http://localhost:5000/api`

+### OTP-Based Signup Integration
+The signup flow integrates with the backend's OTP verification:

+1. **Admin/Doctor Signup Step 1**: Enter email and click "Send OTP"
+   - Calls `POST /api/auth/admin/signup-getOtp` or `/api/auth/doctor/signup-getOtp`
+   - OTP is sent to the provided email
+   - User receives the OTP on the email

+2. **Admin/Doctor Signup Step 2**: Enter OTP and other details
+   - Calls `POST /api/auth/admin/signup-verifyOtp` or `/api/auth/doctor/signup-verifyOtp`
+   - System verifies OTP and creates account
+   - JWT token is returned on successful verification
+   - User is logged in automatically

 ## Development

 ### Available Scripts